chrishumboldt/Rocket-Require/README.md

 });
 ```

 While you do not have to declare all modules at the same time, it is recommended to keep it all in once place for easier management.
-You can however add more modules at anytime with the lifecycle of the app.
+You can however add more modules at anytime within the lifecycle of the app.

 You will notice the **~/** at the beginning of the file paths.
 This is explained further up in the [Full Example](#full-example) section and is managed via the **rootPath** property in the [Defaults](#defaults).